Graph States and the Variety of Principal Minors: Introduction

-Maximal $n$-fold abelian subgroups correspond to subspaces of maximal dimension of the symplectic polar space of rank $n$ and order $2$, $\mathcal{W}(2n-1,2)$ (See Sec. \ref{preliminaries}).
-The bijection induced by the Lagrangian mapping between subspaces of maximal dimension of $\mathcal{W}(2n-1,2)$ and points of $\mathcal{Z}_n$ was already established in \cite{holweck2014} in order to generalize observations made in \cite{levay2013} regarding the $n=3$ case and its connection with the so-called black-holes/qubits correspondence.
+Maximal ($n$-fold) abelian subgroups of $\cal P_n$ correspond to subspaces of maximal dimension in the symplectic polar space $\mathcal{W}(2n-1,2)$ of rank $n$ and order $2$ (see Sec.\ref{preliminaries}).
+The bijection induced by the Lagrangian mapping between subspaces of maximal dimension in $\mathcal{W}(2n-1,2)$ and points of $\mathcal{Z}_n$ was already established in \cite{holweck2014} in order to generalize observations made in \cite{levay2013} regarding the case $n=3$ and its connection with the so-called {\em black-holes/qubits correspondence}.
 More recently, that same bijection was also considered in \cite{van2019} with motivating examples from supergravity theory.
-It was proven that over $\mathbb{F}_2$, $\mathcal{Z}_n$ is the image of the Spinor variety and thus a $\text{Spin}(2n+1)$-orbit.
-However the correspondence of orbits, as established in Theorem \ref{theo:main}, was not proven in the former papers, neither was the connection with graph states classification.

-The paper is organized as follows.
-In Sec. \ref{preliminaries} we recall the basic definitions regarding the $n$-qubit Pauli group, the symplectic polar space and the Lagrangian mapping.
-In Sec. \ref{orbitZn} and \ref{orbitS} we show how the $\mathcal{C}^{\text{loc}} _n\rtimes \mathfrak{S}_n$ action on the symplectic polar space translates to an action on the variety of principal minors, proving the first part of Theorem \ref{theo:main}.
-In Sec. \ref{sec:stab} and \ref{graph} we recall the definition and basic properties of stabilizer states and graph states.
-This achieves the proof of our Theorem.
-Finally Sec. \ref{sec:application} is dedicated to applications of our correspondence.
+It was proven \cite{van2019} that, over $\mathbb{F}_2$, $\mathcal{Z}_n$ is the image of the Spinor variety and thus a $\text{Spin}(2n+1)$-orbit.
+However, the correspondence of orbits as established in Theorem \ref{theo:main} was not proven in the former papers, neither was the connection with graph states classification. \\ The paper is organized as follows.
+In Sec.\ref{preliminaries} we recall the basic definitions regarding the $n$-qubit Pauli group, the symplectic polar space and the Lagrangian mapping.
+In Sec.\ref{orbitZn} and \ref{orbitS} we show how the $\left(\mathcal{C}^{\text{loc}} _n\rtimes \mathfrak{S}_n\right)$ action on the symplectic polar space translates into an action on the variety of principal minors, proving the first part of Theorem \ref{theo:main}.
+In Sec.\ref{sec:stab} and \ref{graph} we recall the definitions and basic properties of stabilizer states and graph states, and we complete the proof of our Theorem.
+Finally Sec.\ref{sec:application} is dedicated to applications of our correspondence.